Kate Roberts (author): Work

-Most of her novels and short stories are set in the region where she lived in North Wales.
+Most of her novels and short stories are set in the Arfon region where she lived in North Wales.
 She herself said that she derived the material for her work "from the society in which I was brought up, a poor society in an age of poverty... [where] it was always a struggle against poverty.
 But notice that the characters haven't reached the bottom of that poverty, they are struggling against it, afraid of it."

 Thus her work deals with the uneventful lives of humble people and how they deal with difficulties and disillusionments.
 It is remarkable for the richness of her language and for her perception.
 The role of women in society and progressive ideas about life and love are major themes.

+Many of her works have been translated into other languages including Dutch, French, and German.

-Roberts also struck up a literary relationship with Saunders Lewis, which they maintained through letters over a period of forty years.
+Roberts struck up a literary relationship with Saunders Lewis, which they maintained through letters over a period of forty years.
 These letters give a picture of life in Wales during the period and record the comments of two literary giants on events at home and abroad.

-Many of her works have been translated into other languages.
+In 1981, Kate Roberts: Bro a Bywyd, a book of 101 biographical photos, edited with an introduction by Derek Llwyd Morgan, was published by Cyngor Celfyddydau Cymru, Cardiff.
+The plates include extensive photographs from Kate Roberts' life, her family, and the places she lived.
+Also letters, documents, certificates, monuments, and handbills; the text and descriptive captions entirely in Welsh.